Trip Introduction

 - Backpack (preferably 40/45 L as per your need)

-- Sleeping bag, warm clothes (if trekking in winter), head lamp,
+- Sleeping bag, warm clothes (if trekking in winter), headlamp,

-- Hiking pants/short, 1/2 selected t-shirts, windcheater, sun hat/glass.
+- Hiking pants/shorts, 1/2 selected t-shirts, windcheater, sun hat/glass.

-- Rain gears, toiletries, trekking pole.
+- Rain gear, toiletries, trekking poles.